 National firms: $10,000 and up for "custom" builds.
 They pitch unique design and white-glove service.
 Then they hand you a template with your logo swapped in.
 The sales process takes weeks.
 The build takes months.
 And the result is the same site they sold to the last 50 contractors.

-Here's the stat that matters: most contractor websites cost between $2,000 and $10,000 and still don't generate leads (SkillMammoth, 2025).
+Here's the catch.
+In our work with Olympia contractors, we routinely see sites that cost $2,000 to $10,000 and still generate almost no leads.
 That's not a website.
 That's an expensive digital business card.

-At $997, you should expect a real working site.
+A $997 site should be a real working website with service pages, mobile-first design, lead capture, Google Business Profile integration, and on-page SEO.
 Not a template you fill in yourself.
 Not a landing page with no SEO.

 Here's what that price covers: